alicht/intro-to-git-github-1121/git.md

 ## Brief Lab: Add Regina George
 ![Alt Text](https://media.giphy.com/media/6BQeMAeLHCIhi/giphy.gif)

-(she's not very nice :/)
+(she's not very nice :confused:)

-1. Opening the file with Sublime and copy in the following lines:
+1. Let's open Sublime and create a `regina.txt` file inside write the following lines:

   ```bash
   Is butter a carb?
 These sweatpants are all that fits me right now.
   ```
+and then... let's commit it!

-Now that we've made our first commit, let's see what happens when we type `git log`...
-We see our previous commit!
+Now that we've made our commit, let's see what happens when we type `git log`... we see our previous commit!
 This typically shows all of our previous commits, but since we just have one, that's all we see.

-Feel free to play around with options for `git log`, like `--oneline`, `--name-status`, and `--graph` for example.
+Feel free to play aroundwith options for `git log`, like `--oneline`, `--name-status`, and `--graph` for example.
 For all options [click here.](https://git-scm.com/docs/git-log)

-## Unstaging: Wait can Regina actually join us?
-She's wearing sweatpants on a Wed...
+## Unstaging: But wait... can Regina actually join us?
+She's wearing sweatpants on a Monday so...

 ![Alt Text](https://media.giphy.com/media/xT9KVuimKtly3zoJ0Y/giphy.gif)

-Uh oh... we have to delete Regina
+###### Uh oh... we have to delete Regina

 Unstage the file with `git reset <"filename">`

 OR Delete the last thing we wrote in our `mean-girls` directory.

-Let's go back to our Mean Girls directory

-we'll go to our terminal and remove it `rm -rf regina.txt`
+Let's go back to our Mean Girls directory, and in our terminal we can remove it using `rm -rf regina.txt`

-What's the difference?
-What is actually happening with the `rm` command?